 - If your data source is registered with the federated server but you don't want the layer to reference your source data, choose Copy all data.
 Your data will be copied to the server.

-Specifying a folder
+Specify a folder

 When naming an item you are sharing from ArcGIS Pro, you can additionally specify a folder using the syntax Folder\WebLayerName for the Name parameter.
 If the folder does not already exist, it will be created during the sharing process.

-- A GIS Server folder is in the Site (root) folder on your federated server and is used to organize the services exposed by the content of your portal.
+- A GIS Server folder is in the Site (root) folder on your federated server and is used to organize the services exposed by the content of your Enterprise portal.

 If you specify a folder when sharing a map image layer or a map image layer with a dependent feature layer, both a folder in your My Content and a GIS Server folder will be used to store the shared item and the service, respectively.
 These folders will have the same name.
 If a folder is not specified, the shared item will be stored directly in your My Content and the service will be stored in the Site (root) folder.